Ruby0512-Git/Data-analyst-dashboard/README.md

 ##Final Conclusion :

-To improve the sales of vrinda store ,a strategic marketing plan focused on women aged 30-49 years residing in Maharastra ,karnataka,and uttarpradesh should be implemented .This demographic represents a key consumers segment, as they often make significant household and lifestyle purchases.The approach shoul include targeted digital marketing campaign and personalized promotion to capture their attention.
+To improve the sales of vrinda store ,a strategic marketing plan focused on women aged 30-49 years residing in Madhyapradesh ,Bihar ,and uttarpradesh should be implemented .This demographic represents a key consumers segment, as they often make significant household and lifestyle purchases.The approach shoul include targeted digital marketing campaign and personalized promotion to capture their attention.